 If you're interested in learning the skills and tools to be able to create a business around your creative specialisation such as graphic design or animation, then the Bachelor of Design and Contemporary Art would be a good choice for you.

 At the last year of your studies, you’ll get to show off your hard work in the campus galleries and at the end-of-year graduate show.
 There’s even a chance to enter the Best Awards.

 Study graphic design and animation and you’ll have access to the latest computer software to give you the technical skills you need for the industry.
 Our computer labs include one 40-seat lab of dual boot iMacs, two 20-seat labs of dual boot Macs (iMac and MacPro), and two 15-seat labs with PCs.
 You’ll also be able to use the full Adobe Creative Suite, Apple Shake, and Autodesk Maya.
 It’s the industry standard software used by Weta and other animation studios throughout the world to make the biggest animated films.

 In School of Creative Industries we have a wide range of shows and events, discover more from:

 |PROGRAMME||LEVEL||DURATION||CAREER OPTIONS||START DATES|

-|Postgraduate Diploma in Creative Practice||8||One year full-time or two years part-time||Artist, Creative director, Curator, Digital artist, Director, Graphic designer, Photographer, Producer, Visual artist||February or July|
+|Postgraduate Diploma in Creative Practice||8||Full-time for one year or part-time for two years||Artist, Creative director, Curator, Digital artist, Director, Graphic designer, Photographer, Producer, Visual artist, Choreographer||February or July|

-|Master of Creative Practice||9||Full-time for 18 months or part-time for three years||Artist, Art director, Product designer, Graphic designer, Director, Photographer, Experience designer, Producer, Production designer, Sculptor, Visual artist, Performance designer, Service designer, Curator||February or July|
+|Master of Creative Practice||9||Full-time for 18 months or part-time for three years||Artist, Art director, Product designer, Graphic designer, Director, Photographer, Experience designer, Producer, Production designer, Sculptor, Visual artist, Performance designer, Service designer, Curator, Actor for theatre, film and television, Choreographer, Filmmaker||February or July|